Skip To Main Content

 Tax bracket

 Each tax bracket encompasses a certain amount of income to be taxed at a set rate.
 The rates for 2023 and 2024 run from 10 percent to 37 percent.
 You are said to be in the 22 percent bracket if your highest dollar of income falls in that bracket.
 Even if you're in the 22 percent bracket, part of your income is taxed at the 10 percent rate and some at 12 percent.
-Some of your income—such as the amounts protected by your personal and any dependent exemptions and your standard or itemized deductions—is not taxed at all.
+Some of your income—such as the amounts protected by your personal and any dependent exemptions and your Standard Deduction or itemized deductions—is not taxed at all.

 Tax-exempt interest